Manage Azure resources through portal

 You can select the pinned tag from the dashboard to see the resources with that tag.

-When you select a resource, the resource blade presents default graphs and tables for monitoring that resource type.
+When you select a resource, the portal presents default graphs and tables for monitoring that resource type.

 Select a resource and notice the Monitoring section.
 It includes graphs that are relevant to the resource type.
 The following image shows the default monitoring data for a storage account.

-You can pin a section of the blade to your dashboard by selecting the ellipsis (...) above the section.
-You can also customize the size the section in the blade or remove it completely.
+You can pin a section to your dashboard by selecting the ellipsis (...) above the section.
+You can also customize the size the section or remove it completely.
 The following image shows how to pin, customize, or remove the CPU and Memory section.

 After pinning the section to the dashboard, you will see the summary on the dashboard.
 And, selecting it immediately takes you to more details about the data.